starwarsfan/shadow-control/README.md

 ### Covers to maintain
 `target_cover_entity`

-The cover entities, which should be handled by this **Shadow Control** (SC) instance.
+The cover entities, which should be handled by this **Shadow Control** instance.
 You can add as many covers as you like, but the recommendation is to use only these covers, which have at least the same azimuth.
 For any further calculation, only the first configured cover will be used.
 All other covers will just be positioned as the first one.

 ### Facade azimuth
 `facade_azimuth_static`